Quantum Mechanics in Terms of Realism

-The identification of an elementary particle with a field means that quantum mechanics becomes a field theory.
-The Schr\"odinger equation, or any of the quantum equations of motion, in any case is a field equation, that is, a {\it partial} differential equation, with the solution $\psi $ depending on the four independent variables $x, y, z$ and {\it t}.
-The equations of motion of the point particles of classical mechanics, on the contrary, are {\it ordinary} differential equations for the three functions $x(t), y(t)$ and $z(t)$.
-On this point Einstein writes:
+The identification of an elementary particle with a field means that quantum mechanics becomes a field theory, albeit a special one.
+The Schr\"odinger equation, or any of the quantum equations of motion, in any case is a field equation, that is, a \emph {partial} differential equation, with the solution $\psi $ depending on the four independent variables $x, y, z$ and $t$.
+The equations of motion of the point particles of classical mechanics, on the contrary, are \emph{ordinary} differential equations for the three functions $x(t), y(t)$ and $z(t)$.
+On this point Einstein \cite{Ein34} writes: